BKWLD/decoy/README.md

 ### Many to Many relationships

+Decoy expects you to name your relationships after the model/table.
+So a post with many images should have an "images" relationship defined.

+The autocomplete UI also expects you to define a `public static $TITLE_COLUMN` property in your model with a value that matches the column name that is used for the title.
+Currently, you can ONLY match against a single column in the database.

 Since we typically add timestamps to pivot tables, you'll want to call `withTimestamps` on relationships.
 And, if the pivot rows should be sortable, you'l need to use `withPivot('position')` so that the position value gets rendered to the listing table.
 Additionally, the easiest way to have Decoy sort by position in the admin is to add that `orderBy` clause to the relationships as well.
 So your full relationship function may look like (don't forget that both models in the relationship need to be defined):

 ```